Glimesh/broadcast-box/README.md

 If you are broadcasting to the Stream Key `StreamTest` your video will be available at https://b.siobud.com/StreamTest.

 You can also go to the home page and enter `StreamTest`.
-The following is a screenshot of OBS broadcasting and the latency of 120 milleconds observed.
+The following is a screenshot of OBS broadcasting and the latency of 120 milliseconds observed.

 <img src="./.github/broadcastView.png">